DAOCUONG/SwiftNatsNueve/README.md

 The MIT License (MIT)

-Copyright (c) 2016 kakilangit
+Copyright (c) 2020 Denis Kozhukhov

-theguywhodrinkscoffeeandcodes@gmail.com
+denis@mrsnow.info

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal